larsimmisch/pyalsaaudio/doc/libalsaaudio.rst

 written to the device, the write function will either block (PCM_NORMAL mode) or return zero (PCM_NONBLOCK mode).

-If your program does nothing, but play sound, the easiest way is to put the device in PCM_NORMAL mode, and just write as much data to the device as possible.
+If your program does nothing but play sound, the best strategy is to put the device in PCM_NORMAL mode, and just write as much data to the device as possible.
 This strategy can also be achieved by using a separate thread with the sole task of playing out sound.